FAQs¶

 [macOS] When NormCap is started, an empty desktop shows up

-This issue usually occurs on the after installing NormCap, either for the first time or after an update.
+This issue usually occurs after installing NormCap, either for the first time or after an update.

 Steps to solve this: